-Applications for the 2020-2021 Indigenous (virtual) Internship Program are now closed and will reopen in August 2021.
+Applications for the 2021-2022 Indigenous (virtual) Internship Program have now closed.

 NHMRC’s Indigenous internship program provides a wide range of opportunities for Aboriginal and Torres Strait Islander students to gain insight into the work of NHMRC, as well as to enhance their educational experience through practical work experience.
 An internship with NHMRC provides:

 - exposure to government processes and requirements in relation to funding health and medical research

 - experience in developing guidelines, identifying and promoting resolution of ethical issues

 - exposure to mechanisms and challenges of disseminating and increasing uptake of knowledge

 - better understanding of the rationale for, and demands of, public administration and accountability.